dram1964/cloudarchitect/docs/azure/networking.md

 ## Custom Routes

+Custom routes can be created to change the default behaviour provided by System Routes.
+For instance, when you want to direct traffic to a Virtual Network Applicance such as a Firewall.
 Custom routes can be created in a route table or by exchanging BGP routes with on-prem gateways.
 Route Tables can be associated to zero or more VNet subnets.
 Each subnet can have no more than one route table associated.
 User-defined routes are combined with the default routes, and the